8bitmp3/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine/Google-Cloud-Tutorial-Setting-Up-Istio-Powered-Anthos-Service-Mesh-on-Google-Kubernetes-Engine.md

     export CLUSTER_ZONE=us-central1-b
     ```

-- For the metrics label used by the Anthos Mesh Service Dashboard, set a variable for the value as follow:
+- For the metrics label used by the Anthos Mesh Service dashboard, set a variable for the value as follow:

     ```bash
     export MESH_ID="proj-${PROJECT_NUMBER}"
     ```

-    > **Note**: Your project ID can be invoked with `echo $PROJECT_NUMBER` in the Cloud Shell.
-If you did not set up environment variables mentioned in the previous steps of this tutorial, you can run `gcloud config get-value project` and look for the project number.
+    > **Note**: Your project number can be invoked with `echo $PROJECT_NUMBER` in the Cloud Shell.
+If you did not set up environment variables mentioned in one of the previous steps of this tutorial, you can run `gcloud config get-value project` and look for your project number.

 - Like in the Cloud Console, you'll also be enabling **Workload Identity** using the "{PROJECT_ID}.svc.id.goog**" format.
-Set the workload identity namespace to "**myanthosproject.svc.id.goog**":
+Set the workload identity [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) to "**myanthosproject.svc.id.goog**":

+    > **Note**: [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in Kubernetes are virtual clusters backed by the same physical cluster.
+They provide a way to divide cluster resources between multiple users.

     ```bash
     export WORKLOAD_IDENTITY=${PROJECT_ID}.svc.id.goog